CSCI-4611-Fall-2022/csci-4611-fall-2022.github.io/_pages/syllabus.md

 #### Frequently Asked Questions

-**Do I have to tell you when I want to use my late points?** No, we will apply credit automatically.
+*Do I have to tell you when I want to use my late points?*
+No, we will apply credit automatically.
 I understand that things happen, and everyone probably needs a day or two here and there, so just take them automatically if you need them.
 It's fine as long as you don't take so many up front that you fall terribly behind.

-**Do these apply to the worksheets as well as the program portions of the assignments?** These only apply to the programs.
-The worksheets are worth significantly less and are very lightly graded, so you should plan to just complete those on time whenever possible.
-They are quick and will at least get you thinking about the assignment early.
+*Do these apply to the quizzes as well as the programming assignments?*
+These only apply to the programs.
+The quizzes are much shorter and worth less than the programming assignments, so you should plan to complete them by the deadline.
+They can be completed anytime within the first week of the module, so you would need a very convincing justification for an additional extension.

-**What if I get really sick or something and need an extension beyond this?** That is possible in rare circumstances, but you need to talk with me about this situation.
+*What if I get really sick or something and need an extension beyond this?*
+That is possible in rare circumstances, but you need to talk with me about this situation.
 You can expect that the first thing I will ask is: How have you used the late points that I have already given you?
 That's quite a lot already, and are more really justified in this case?

-**Is there a penalty if I run out of late points and submit an assignment after the deadline?**  If you use all your late points, we will grade the assignment with a late penalty of 5% for each day it is late.
+*Is there a penalty if I run out of late points and submit an assignment after the deadline?*
+If you use all your late points, we will grade the assignment with a late penalty of 5% for each day it is late.

-**If I don't use all my late points by the end of the semester, will I receive bonus points?** No. The late points are meant to increase equity for students that are disadvantaged in this course.
+*If I don't use all my late points by the end of the semester, will I receive bonus points?*
+No. The late points are meant to increase equity for students that are disadvantaged in this course.
 If they were redeemable for bonus points, then this would effectively penalize the students who need extensions for legitimate reasons beyond their control.
 If this seems unfair to you, then please consider this explanation from the National Association of Colleges of Employers: *The term "equity" refers to fairness and justice and is distinguished from equality: Whereas equality means providing the same to all, equity means recognizing that we do not all start from the same place and must acknowledge and make adjustments to imbalances.*

 ## Wait List Policy

-To be added.
+I am aware that this course is in high-demand and there are many students on the wait list.
+I receive a large number of permission number requests, and unfortunately it is simply not possible to accommodate everyone.
+Please note that this class is taught every semester.
+Therefore, as a general policy, I am **only** issuing permission numbers for graduating seniors or students with another convincing justification for taking the class right now.
+If you believe that this describes your situation, then please feel free to contact me.

+#### Frequently Asked Questions

+*I am currently on the wait list.
+Do I need to attend the first day of class?*
+All lectures will be recorded, so you will be able to watch the videos for any classes you miss if you are admitted late.
+You do **not** need to attend the first day of class if you are on the wait list.

+*What are my chances of getting into this course on the wait list?*
+The wait list is controlled by the registrar, and I do not have much visibility into how fast it moves.
+What I can tell you is that historically speaking, this is a popular course, and so the drop rate tends to be fairly low.

+*What would you consider to be a convincing justification for skipping the wait list?*
+In addition to graduating seniors, I have issued permission numbers for students that were starting research projects or summer internships involving computer graphics or video games.
+In these cases, the class provided a direct benefit that would help them be successful, and taking it in a future semester would have been to late for that specific opportunity.

 ## Standard Policies